ppmitra/BAPDataAndCode/pages/humanDev.md

 title: Data Sets
 ---

-## Data and Code for the Developing Human Brain
+## Histological atlas of the Human Developing Brain
 Resources for our Cell Detection and Data for the Human Developing Brain

 ## Datasets Available